-\paragraph{Unsupervised Representation Learning} Unsupervised learning takes a good insight into the unlabeled data structure and learns representations that are more suitable as a side effect for subsequent supervised learning \citep{amruthnath2018research} with superior properties; for example, noise proof, disentangling correlated input features, stability to variations in training configuration, improving transferability of the base model, and embedding a more discriminative metric space.
-These properties could compensate for the defects in the original data.
-Some landslide susceptibility evaluation works applied unsupervised representation learning before training the labeled samples.
-For example, \cite{xu2015stacked} used a sparse autoencoder to reduce redundancy and correlation in the conditioning factors and applied regularized greedy forests \citep{sameen2020landslide} to predict landslide susceptibility with sparse representation. \cite{wang2020mapping} applied deep belief network to disentangle independent concepts in a relatively low-dimensional space.
-Impressively, \cite{zhu2020unsupervised} applied an adversarial manner to urge the model to learn a representation that shares as many underlying factors between source and target scenarios, which improved the transferability of the model in tasks with various landslide causes.
-These methods open up the application of unsupervised techniques for potential hazard analysis, but they neglect the irrationality to apply one global model to describe multi-environmental tasks, as well as the very limited samples situation.
+\paragraph{Unsupervised Representation Learning} Unsupervised learning takes a good insight into the unlabeled data structure and learns representations that are more suitable as a side effect for subsequent supervised learning \citep{amruthnath2018research} Some landslide susceptibility evaluations applied unsupervised representation learning before training the labeled samples.
+For example, \cite{xu2015stacked} used a sparse autoencoder to reduce redundancy and correlation in the conditioning factors and applied regularized greedy forests \citep{sameen2020landslide} to predict landslide susceptibility with sparse representation. \cite{wang2020mapping} applied a deep belief network to disentangle independent concepts in a relatively low-dimensional space.
+Impressively, \cite{zhu2020unsupervised} applied an adversarial manner to urge the model to learn a representation that shares as many underlying factors between source and target scenarios, which improved the transferability of the model to unseen areas.
+These unsupervised techniques open up a new way for potential hazard analysis.
+However, they neglect the irrationality to apply one global model to describe multi-environmental tasks and the very limited samples situation.